Erectile Dysfunction After Surgery: Risks And Recovery

 While most surgical procedures are safe, some carry a high chance of temporarily affecting sexual health.
 The risk of erectile dysfunction after surgery depends on where the operation is done, how serious it is, and your overall health before the procedure.
 Understanding these risks can set realistic expectations.

-Surgeries that involve the pelvic region, prostate, bladder, spine, or major blood vessels carry the greatest risk.
-It’s because the nerves and arteries that control erections lie very close to these organs.
+Surgeries involving the pelvic area, prostate, bladder, or major blood vessels carry the highest risk because the nerves and arteries that control erections are located very close to these structures.
+Even small changes or irritation in these areas can affect how erections work.

 2. Duration and Surgery Difficulty